A Hybrid Retrieval-Generation Neural Conversation Model: Acknowledgments

 \section{Acknowledgments}

-This work was primarily done during Liu Yang's internship at Microsoft Research Redmond.
 This work was supported in part by the Center for Intelligent Information Retrieval and in part by NSF IIS-1715095.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsor.
-The authors would like to thank Kaixi Zhang for the contribution on data annotation and proofreading on this work.
+The authors would like to thank Kaixi Zhang for the contribution on data annotation/ proofreading on this work.